jerikjakobsen/Data-Science-Project/README.md

 # Data Science Project
 Let's Get Real, Estate!

-Model Question:How many days will it take a property to sell on trulia?
+**Model Question:** How many days will it take a property to sell on trulia?

 ## Motivation
 In the past few years, with the increase in inflation, interest rates, and a greater number of homes for sale, for many individuals and families, it has been quite difficult to become a homeowner.